bioinfo-core-BGU/neatseq-flow-modules/docs/source/Workflow_docs/RNA_seq_Trinity.rst

 #.
 If you want to use BUSCO:

     #.
 Download a template config file with the following command and edit is as necessary.
-In the parameter file, set Vars.paths.BUSCO_cfg to the full path to the config file.
+In the parameter file, set ``Vars.paths.BUSCO_cfg`` to the full path to the config file.

         ::

             wget -O config.ini https://gitlab.com/ezlab/busco/raw/master/config/config.ini.default

     #.
-Set the Vars.databases.BUSCO variable to the URL or the BUSCO dataset to use.
-Choose a URL from this list: `<https://busco.ezlab.org/frame_wget.html>`_.
+Set the ``Vars.databases.BUSCO`` variable to the URL of the BUSCO dataset to use. `Choose a URL from this list <https://busco.ezlab.org/frame_wget.html>`_.
+    #.
+Alternatively, download the lineage of interest, unzip it, and pass the path to the ``BUSCO`` module via the ``--lineage`` *redirect* parameter.

 Steps
 ~~~~~~~